 Virginia is for lovers, as the saying goes.
 Whether you’re a history buff or a nature enthusiast, you should find lots to love in Virginia.
-The standard of living in Virginia is high, with a cost of living to match.
-Despite these benefits, taxes are fairly low here.
-If you’re moving to the state and have questions, you may want to speak with a financial advisor.
+The standard of living in Virginia is high, with a cost of living to match; however, taxes are fairly low here.
+If you’re moving to the state and have questions about the impact on your financial plan, you may want to speak with a financial advisor.

 Housing Costs in Virginia

 Thinking of making a down payment on a house in Virginia?
 You should know that Virginia is home to some pricey counties and cities.
 According to NeighborhoodScout, the median home value in Falls Church is $832,639.
 Another expensive city is Alexandria, where homes have a median value of $574,916.

 In Richmond, though, these values shrink drastically to just $231,807.
 Things get a little cheaper in Norfolk, where the median home value is $213,599.
 For reference, the statewide median resides at $278,038.